Enabling network and mobile user logins

-Manage network users on macOS devices bound to an Open Directory server, and mobile users on shared iPads.
+Manage network users on macOS devices bound to an Open Directory server, and mobile users on Shared iPad.

 Overview

 MDM protocol extensions enable network users to log in to a macOS device that’s bound to an Open Directory server.
-Upon login, these users also become managed by the MDM server with their user profiles.
+Upon login, these users also become managed by the device management service with their user profiles.

-A network login begins when a network user logs in; the server then issues a challenge to the device and it responds with a digest, and then the server validates the digest and issues an auth token.
+A network login begins when a network user logs in; the device management service then issues a challenge to the device and it responds with a digest, and then the service validates the digest and issues an authentication token.

-At login time, if the user is a network user or has a mobile home, the device issues a UserAuthenticate request to the server to authenticate the current user to the MDM server and obtain an AuthToken value.
-The device uses this token in subsequent requests made by this user to the server.
+At login time, if the user is a network user or has a mobile home, the device issues a UserAuthenticate request to the device management service to authenticate the current user to the service and obtain an AuthToken value.
+The device uses this token in subsequent requests made by this user to the device management service.

-The authentication transaction is an HTTP PUT request to the CheckInURL address specified in the MDM enrollment-profile payload.
+The authentication transaction is an HTTP PUT request to the CheckInURL address specified in the device management (MDM) enrollment profile.
 The message body contains a property list with the following values:

 Key | Type | Content |